Home » Recipe » Desserts » Simple Chocolate Chip Cookie Cake

 Cookie Cake

 Enjoy both worlds with our Cookie Cake recipe.
 Enjoy a soft, golden-brown treat filled with chocolate chips.
-Easy to make and even better to eat, you can add extra deliciousness and flare with chocolate buttercream frosting and sprinkles.
+Easy to make and even better to eat.
+You can add extra deliciousness and flare with chocolate buttercream frosting and sprinkles.

 5 from 1 vote